pocession/JapanHousePrice/README.md

 library(xgboost)
 ```

-Below, I am reading the the csv as dataframes into R and do some quick wrangling.
+I read the the csv as dataframes into R and do some quick wrangling.

 ```{r}
 # Get the files names